N0Soull/Discord-SelfBot/README.md

 - Custom RPC (Rich Presence) with status
 - Automatic emote managment without discord nitro and on every devide mobile/pc.
-- emotes add through chat and one simple command.
+- emotes add through chat and one simple command
 - config file edit for easier use
+- automatic better embed replacement

 ### coming soon

-- no features yet that i want to add...
+- `work in progress:` multiple config files which are automaticaly loaded when the user changes the selfBot account

 ## Available commands